EnzoGuillouche/MemoryMate/Documents/Functional/functionalSpecifications.md

 This project has been started as my moonshot project for ALGOSUP.

-The goal of the project is to create an Artificial Intelligence linked with a database that supports individuals with Alzheimer's in their daily lives.
+The goal of the project is to create an Artificial Intelligence linked with a local database that supports individuals with Alzheimer's in their daily lives.
+It would interact with these people by text and by voice.

 The product will be a desktop application, to enhance security and performance.

 <details>